calwoodford/anki_decks/js/js.md

 </details>
 <br><br>
 Question 35.
 What is a module in JavaScript?
+What does it help with?
 (2)

 <details><summary><b>Answer</b></summary>
 1) A module in JavaScript is a self-contained unit of code that can be reused and imported into other JavaScript files.